tjohann/a20_sdk/README.md

 	Bananapi-Pro -> PREEMPT kernel (mainline)
 	Cubietruck -> PREEMPT kernel

-Note: with the upcomming new image scheme only mainline kernel is supported (PREEMPT and RT-PREEMPT on all devices).
+Note: with the upcomming new image scheme mainline kernel is supported (PREEMPT and RT-PREEMPT) on all devices.
 Note 02: both kernel (RT-PREEMPT and PREEMPT) are supported on every device.
 If you want to use the other kernel than the base version, then copy no-rt or rt of $*SDCARD_KERNEL/*rt to $*SDCARD_KERNEL.